ysharma1126/Software_Eng_Project/README.md

 When game is started, the room isn't removed from the lobby

-Scores of each player isn't displayed (Also no invalid set displayed to client, but I don't think that matters)

 Surrender button isnt functional

 When host leaves, the host is changed, but that isnt updated on the UI